 “When you get home, you’re not going to want to play on your phone or computer, your eyes will need to relax,” he said.
 “What I do is I go to get massages, just to get my mind back in relaxation mode again.
 You definitely have to shut down when you get home and take your mind off of work.”

-The industries with the highest level of employment in this occupation are local, state and private hospital settings, medical and diagnostic laboratories, the offices of Physicians, outpatient care centers and other ambulatory healthcare services.
+The industries with the highest level of employment in this occupation are local, state and private hospital settings, medical and diagnostic laboratories, the offices of Family Physicians, outpatient care centers and other ambulatory healthcare services.
 States with the highest employment level in this occupation are Florida, California, Texas, Michigan and New York.

 “When learners are in their clinical practice settings, they should really work to leave a good impression at that place,” Cortez advised.
 “They will all need a place to start, and if people at a clinical setting know them and see how they are, that’s the best place to start and get a foot in the door.
 The field is pretty competitive today, so many place will not tend to hire MRI Techs who are new in the field and without much experience.”